cloudmesh/cloudmesh-installer/README.md

         Cloudmesh has a number of bundels.
 Bundels are simple a number of git repositories.
 You can list the bundels with the list command. and see their names in the top level.

+    cloudmesh-installer list git [BUNDLE]

+        Shows the location of the repositories in a bundle. if bundle is left off all are printed.

     cloudmesh-installer info